-Some jobs require a lot of bodywork like heavy-lifting, repetitive routines, and long hours of standing.
+Some jobs require a lot of bodywork, like heavy lifting, repetitive routines, and long hours of standing.
 These daily activities put a lot of work and pressure on your back, causing a sharp and uncomfortable feeling.
 But aside from these physically demanding jobs, repetitive office work and inactivity also contribute to back pain.
-Add the unhealthy lifestyle, improper posture, and lack of proper exercise to the list.
+Add an unhealthy lifestyle, improper posture, and lack of proper exercise to the list.

 To help you reduce the risk of back pain, you have to be familiar with the common reasons why you experience back pain in your office.

 You are prone to experiencing back pain if you often do inactive work like sitting in front of your computer for hours.
 When you sit with improper posture for hours, you put unnecessary pressure on your back.
 Prolonged sitting in one position is also unhealthy for your back.

 Repetitive tasks that involve twisting your back strain your muscles.

 3. Exerting too much force on your back